 This scenario is completely okay.

-without aggression, then you will not damage the quality of the interview nor your relationship with the candidate.
+If you have built sufficient rapport and are speaking respectfully and without aggression, then you will not damage the quality of the interview nor your relationship with the candidate.

 Are you comfortable when people are uncomfortable in your interviews?
 You should be.